 Since there are limited places on the bus (around 42 places per ride), you should get your ticket in advance and reserve your seat.
 Tickets for the Ninja Bus can be bought easily on klook, for example, when preparing your trip to Japan.

-These are only a few known spots to see in Hakone, but there are much more to see and explore.
-When visiting Hakone, make sure to also take a look at the old Tokaido road, which is an ancient cedar avenue, the Hakone Venetian Glass Museum or the Chisuji falls.
+These are only a few known spots to see in Hakone, but there are many more to see and explore.
+When visiting Hakone, make sure to also take a look at the old Tokaido road, which is an ancient cedar avenue, the Hakone Venetian Glass Museum, or the Chisuji Falls.

 How many days should I spend in Hakone?

-Hakone is at least a full-day trip from Tokyo because there’re lots of things to see and do.
+Hakone is at least a full-day trip from Tokyo because there are lots of things to see and do.
 I only listed some of the most important and interesting things to do, but there’s much more you can try and this takes a little time, obviously.
+On my first trip, I did a day trip and I feel that I missed out on lots of things (also, I had to rush at the end of the day).

 Most tourists stay at least one night to experience a ryokan stay (traditional Japanese inn) with private baths while in Hakone.
-This is undeniably a great idea because then you have two days to explore Hakone, which is a more relaxed pace to discover the town’s beauty.
+This is undeniably a great idea because then you have two days to explore Hakone at a more relaxed pace to discover the town’s beauty.

-To visit most of the places above, you have to keep in mind that they close around 5 pm, so you have to plan accordingly to get to see them before they close.
+To visit most of the places above, you have to keep in mind that they close around 5 p.m., so you have to plan accordingly to get to see them before they close.
 Allow yourself some extra time at each place to fully enjoy the experience.
-It is probably better to see fewer things, but spend the right amount of time to enjoy them, than to rush everywhere to see a maximum of things.
+It is probably better to see fewer things, but spend the right amount of time enjoying them, than to rush everywhere to see a maximum of things.

 If you can stay two nights, it’s perfect, and there are a lot of tourists that do that.
 However, accommodation can get a little expensive in Hakone.
 A common workaround for this is staying in Odawara nearby which is generally cheaper.
 Odawara is about 4.5 miles (7.2 km) from Hakone, so you won’t lose much time in transportation.